Agents of S.H.I.E.L.D. series finale: Accolades

+"What We're Fighting For" was nominated for Outstanding Achievement in Sound Editing – Episodic Short Form – Dialogue/ADR and Outstanding Achievement in Sound Editing – Episodic Short Form – Effects / Foley at the Golden Reel Awards 2020, losing to The Mandalorian episode "Chapter 13: The Jedi" in both categories.

 Henstridge was named TVLine's "Performer of the Week" for the week of August 10, 2020, for her performance in these episodes.
 The site felt Henstridge "mined" Simmons' random memory revelations for moments of comedy, highlighting when the character asked Daisy for her own superhero costume, and once Simmons heard from Fitz they had been gone for a long time, the new questions she felt allowed Henstridge to show confusion and frustration that "began building to the emotional climax to come".
 Additionally, "Henstridge powerfully communicated the rush of feelings" Simmons felt once she fully remembered her daughter, as the audience was also learning the truth alongside her.
 In 2022, TVLine ranked the finale 29th on its list of the top 30 television finales.